tycheung/code_analyzer/README.md

 Visit `http://localhost:8000/docs` for interactive API documentation.

-For detailed installation instructions, see our [Installation Guide](docs/installation.md).
+For detailed installation instructions, see the [Installation Guide](docs/installation.md).

 ## Usage